Step 2. Define Object Groups

 Also plan periodic cleanups to remove any object groups and related index data that are no longer useful.
 Removing the early test or no-longer-used groups can help to avoid confusions for the analyst users who create Refinery views.

-Object groups can be created using the ChaosSearch console, APIs, or Terraform Provider.
+Object groups can be created using the ChaosSearch console, APIs, or a Terraform Provider.
 This topic focuses on the console steps.

 Select Files to Index